ow2-proactive/proactive-jupyter-kernel/README.md

 1. The parameter `name` 's value, if provided
 2. The job's name, if created
 3. The notebook's name, if the kernel can retrieve it
-4. `Unnamed_job`, otherwise.
+4. `Unnamed_job`, otherwise

 #### 5.14 Get results

-After the execution of a ProActive workflow, two outputs information can be obtained,
+After the execution of a ProActive workflow, two outputs can be obtained,
 * results: values that have been saved in the
 [task result variable](https://doc.activeeon.com/latest/user/ProActiveUserGuide.html#_task_result),
-* console outputs: classic outputs that has been displayed/printed
+* console outputs: classic outputs that have been displayed/printed

-To get task results, use the `#%get_task_result()` pragma by providing the task name, and one of the job ID or name:
+To get task results, please use the `#%get_task_result()` pragma by providing the task name, and either the job ID or the job name:

 ```python
 #%get_task_result([job_id=JOB_ID], [job_name=JOB_NAME], task_name=TASK_NAME)
 ```

-To get the result(s) of all the tasks of a job, the user has to use the `#%get_job_result()` pragma by providing the job name or the job ID:
+The result(s) of all the tasks of a job can be obtained with the `#%get_job_result()` pragma, by providing the job name or the job ID:

 ```python
 #%get_job_result([job_id=JOB_ID], [job_name=JOB_NAME])
 ```

-Same behavior of the Kernel to display console outputs.
-To print a task output, you can use the `#%print_task_output()` pragma:
+To get and display console outputs of a task, you can use the `#%print_task_output()` pragma in the following
+way:

 ```python
 #%print_task_output([job_id=JOB_ID], [job_name=JOB_NAME], task_name=TASK_NAME)
 ```

-and finally, to print all job outputs, the user may use the `#%print_job_output()` pragma by providing the job name or the job ID:
+Finally, the  `#%print_job_output()` pragma allows to print all job outputs, by providing the job name or the job ID:

 ```python
 #%print_job_output([job_id=JOB_ID], [job_name=JOB_NAME])